 Drupal.org still provides tarball and zip archives of every core and contributed project release as part of the packaging process.
 There are numerous issues with this:

-1. Tarball installations of core are incompatible with tarballs of modules that declare their own Composer dependencies.
+1. Tarball installations are completely incompatible with modules that declare their own Composer dependencies.
 Furthermore, switching from a tarball installation to a Composer installation on an existing site is a difficult process for many users.

 2. Automatic Updates is being built to use Composer properly and will not support tarballs, because we can't correctly manage dependencies for said updates with tarballs of core and modules.